Bachelor of Science in Nursing (BSN)

-- Applications will be initially reviewed based on academic performance ranked highest to lowest.
+- Applications to the nursing major will be initially reviewed based on academic performance and HESI scores, ranked highest to lowest.

-- Preference may be given to students who have graduated from a Nevada High School.
+- Preference may be given to students who have graduated from a Nevada high school.

 Related Degrees and Programs

-- Public Health, Master of Science in Nursing/Master Degree
+- Master of Science in Nursing (MSN)

 - Family Nurse Practitioner, Advanced Graduate Certificate